genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/00_web-training-intro.md

 - **TypeScript**, **HTML** and **CSS** are mandatory pre-requisites.​ If you're not an experienced frontend developer, please make sure to check this [resources page](/front-end/basics/prerequisites/) on the required technologies.
 However, with some perseverance, you should be able to follow along even if you’re coming from a different programming language as we cover some elements of the underlying technlogy we rely on.
 - You have taken the Developer Training course.
 Make sure your environment is setup as explained in the [Developer Training Environment Setup](/getting-started/web-training/environment-setup/)
+- This is not a web design course and the main focus is on how to build frontend functionalities.
+We'll cover how to style components, then you are free to style your application any way you want with proper CSS skills.

 ## Programme